-Nigeria Strengthens Partnership With OACPS Members At UNGA
+Nigeria Strengthens Partnership with OACPS Members at UNGA

 “Our presence here at the UN General Assembly allows us to amplify these priorities on the global stage and explore avenues for deeper collaboration.”

-Shettima outlined Nigeria’s strategy to leverage its position as Africa’s most populous nation to advocate OACPS’ interests, promote fair treatment in international financial systems, and strengthen ties with both developing and developed nations.
+Shettima outlined Nigeria’s strategy to leverage its position as Africa’s most populous nation to advocate for OACPS interests, promote fair treatment in international financial systems, and strengthen ties with both developing and developed nations.

-Earlier, the Secretary-General of OACPS, Georges Rebelo Pinto Chikoti, described Nigeria as “a motor of the OACPS and an important member state”.
+Earlier, Secretary-General of OACPS, Georges Rebelo Pinto Chikoti, described Nigeria as, “a motor of the OACPS and an important member state.”

 Chikoti noted that the meeting aimed to strengthen cooperation with Nigeria and expressed gratitude for the country’s significant contributions.

-He also reiterated the importance of strengthening partnerships between OACPS member states and the European Union (EU), focusing on crucial collaborations in areas such as environment, infrastructure, education and business development.
+He also reiterated the importance of strengthening partnerships between OACPS member states and the European Union, focusing on crucial collaborations in areas such as environment, infrastructure, education, and business development.